How to Make Carolina’s Lexington BBQ Sauce

 A Gift of Lexington BBQ

-After a few years spent dating their granddaughter, they were family, and so were their favored flavors of Barbecue Center, Lexington Barbecue, or Speedy’s.
+After a few years spent dating their granddaughter, they were family, and so were their favored flavors of Lexington Barbecue.
 It is only natural that nuptial gifts from the family included plenty of new recipes.
-And now, more than 15 years later, there are a few cards in that recipe box that have seen more love than the others.
+Now, more than 15 years later, there are a few cards in that recipe box that have seen more love than the others.

 First and foremost, the Lexington BBQ sauce – but if you are at the barbecue joint, it is called dip.